 Some apartment complexes cut back on security and safety of their tenants in order to increase profit.
 When this happens, the complex attracts criminals.
 Apartment complexes should not be allowed to compromise safety for profit at the expense of their tenants.

-If you or a loved one has been the victim of a serious crime at an apartment complex such as rape, other sexual assault, assault, shooting, stabbing or any other injury causing crime, contact Michael P. Fleming injury attorney for a free, no-obligation consultation.
+If you or a loved one has been the victim of a serious crime at an apartment complex such as rape, other sexual assault, assault, shooting, stabbing or any other injury causing crime, contact Fleming Law injury attorneys for a free, no-obligation consultation.